LattePandaTeam/Docs/docs/content/sigma_edition/FAQ.md

 | SIM Card Not Recognized                       | 1.
 Check if the 4G/5G module is correctly installed and properly recognized in the system;<br/>2.
 Verify if the SIM card is inserted in the right direction;<br/>3.
 If it still cannot be recognized despite correct installation, please disconnect the power supply from the Sigma board, hard reboot once and check again. |

+!!! question "**Q1:** Does LattePanda Sigma have plans to support 64GB RAM or more in the future?"
+    **:bulb: :** The LattePanda Sigma is designed with only two memory pad locations.
+Currently, the maximum capacity for a single LPDDR5 memory chip is 16GB.
+Therefore, until there is a breakthrough in the maximum capacity supported by a single memory chip, the Sigma can only support up to 32GB RAM.

 If you have problem when using LattePanda Sigma, please feel free to open your issue via [LattePanda forum](https://www.lattepanda.com/forum/).

 And we will really appreciate if you can help to optimize the tutorials by **commiting tutorials or updates** to [docs repo](https://github.com/LattePandaTeam/Docs).
 Help users, who have same interests or meet problems like you do.